Alexthw46/AIF/README.md

 ## 🎯 Project Overview

 This project explores classical Artificial Intelligence (GOFAI) search and planning algorithms within the [MiniHack](https://minihack.readthedocs.io/en/latest/) environment, a reinforcement learning platform built on top of NetHack.
-Our objective is to design a custom dungeon-like environment containing **apple** (reward), and evaluate different **search algorithms** to complete a task: **collect apples while reaching the downstairs with thw minimum number of steps in order to maximize the reward**.
+Our objective is to design a custom dungeon-like environment containing **apple** (reward), and evaluate different **search algorithms** to complete a task: **collect apples while reaching the downstairs with the minimum number of steps in order to maximize the reward**.

 ## 🧪 Task Description